slbailey/Retrovue/docs/domain/Channel.md

 ### Input validation surface

-- Timezone MUST be validated against a known IANA set at write-time; reject `Etc/GMT±N` and other footguns.
+- (removed) IANA timezone validation is not applicable.
 - `kind` is a forward-compatible enum; unknown values fail closed.
 - Title and slug constraints: enforce lowercase kebab-case for `slug` at write-time, maximum lengths, reserved words, and normalization; reject on violation.